exercism/c/reference/implementing-a-concept-exercise.md

 How to create the files common to all tracks is described in the [how to implement a concept exercise document][how-to-implement-a-concept-exercise].

+## Step 3: Update list of implemented exercises

+- Add the exercise to the [list of implemented exercises][implemented-exercises].

 ## Inspiration

 When implementing an exercise, it can be very useful to look at already implemented C exercises.
 You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that concept.